MicrosoftLearning/mslearn-deep-learning/Instructions/03-deploy-triton.md

 ---
 lab:
-    title: 'Deploy Triton with an ONNX model to a managed online endpoint'
+  title: Deploy Triton with an ONNX model to a managed online endpoint
   module: 'Module: Deploy deep learning workloads to production with Azure Machine Learning'
+  description: To deploy a model to an endpoint in Azure Machine Learning, you can use NVIDIA Triton Inference Server.
+In this exercise, you'll register an ONNX model that is already trained to the workspace.
+Deploying to an endpoint will be easy thanks to Triton's no-code-deployment option in Azure Machine Learning.
+  duration: 10 minutes
+  level: 100
+  islab: true
+  primarytopics:
+    - Azure
+    - Azure Machine Learning
 ---

 # Deploy Triton with an ONNX model to a managed online endpoint